Mobilize Green Hydrogen for Aviation and Trucking

 What is our assessment?

-Based on our analysis, boosting appliance and equipment efficiency is a promising strategy for reducing GHG emissions, but significant leaps in efficiency and shifts in user behavior are needed to mitigate the rebound effect and realize its impact.
+Based on our analysis, boosting appliance and equipment efficiency is a promising strategy for reducing GHG emissions, but significant leaps in efficiency and shifts in user behavior are needed to counteract the rebound effect and realize its impact.
 This potential climate solution is “Worthwhile.”

 Plausible Could it work?
 Yes